wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-05-10-Linux-kernel-learning-note.markdown

 - 3.1.2.6 The pidhash table and chained lists

+Linux uses chaining to handle colliding PIDs

 derive the process descriptor pointer corresponding to a PID, uses chaining to handle colliding PIDs

 - 3.1.3 parenthood relationship among processes